slub/slub_entityfacts/Documentation/Introduction/Index.rst

 What does it do?
 ----------------

 The following document holds information about the installation of the TYPO3 SLUB_EntityFacts extension.
 In case of further questions please contact the release management.

-This TYPO3 extension is primarily meant to show additional facts of historical personalities or places.
-Those facts are taken from the DNB (Deutsche Nationalbibliothek).
+This TYPO3 extension is primarily meant to show additional facts of historical personalities or places recorded in the `GND (Integrated Authority File, German: Gemeinsame Normdatei) <http://wikipedia.org/wiki/Integrated_Authority_File>`_.

+Those facts are taken from the `Entity Facts webservice <http://www.dnb.de/entityfacts>`_ of the German Nation Library (DNB - Deutsche Nationalbibliothek).
+There is no registration necessary.
+You just need some GND identifier.

 .. _screenshots: